-Reviewing quarterly and full-year financial statements and related SGX-ST announcements, including the external auditors' report for the full-year and significant financial reporting issues and assessments, to safeguard the integrity in financial reporting, and to ensure compliance with the requirements of the SFRS.
-In the review of the financial statements, the significant matters referred to in Table A were reviewed by the AC and discussed with management and external auditors.

-- · Reviewing and approving the internal and external audit plans to ensure the adequacy of the audit scope. - Recommending, for the approval of the Board, the half-year and annual financial results and related SGX-ST announcements. - Reviewing the independence, adequacy and effectiveness of the Group's internal audit function, including the adequacy of internal audit resources and its appropriate standing within the Group. - Reviewing with internal and external auditors, the scope and results of the audit reports and their recommendations, and monitoring the timely and proper implementation of any required corrective or improvement measures. - Reviewing and evaluating with internal and external auditors, and reporting to the Board at least annually on the adequacy and effectiveness of internal control systems, including financial, operational, compliance and information technology controls and together with SRMC, risk management systems. - Reviewing whistle-blowing investigations within the Group and ensuring appropriate follow-up actions, if required.
+- Reviewing quarterly and full-year financial statements and related SGX-ST announcements, including the external auditors' report for the full-year and significant financial reporting issues and assessments, to safeguard the integrity in financial reporting, and to ensure compliance with the requirements of the SFRS (I).
+In the review of the financial statements, the significant matters referred to in Table A were reviewed by the AC and discussed with management and external auditors. - Reviewing and approving the internal and external audit plans to ensure the adequacy of the audit scope. - Recommending, for the approval of the Board, the quarterly and annual financial results and related SGX-ST announcements. - Reviewing the independence, adequacy and effectiveness of the Group's internal audit function, including the adequacy of internal audit resources and its appropriate standing within the Group. - Reviewing with internal and external auditors, the scope and results of the audit reports and their recommendations, and monitoring the timely and proper implementation of any required corrective or improvement measures. - Reviewing and evaluating with internal and external auditors, and reporting to the Board at least annually on the adequacy and effectiveness of internal control systems, including financial, operational, compliance and information technology controls and together with SRMC, risk management systems. - Reviewing whistle-blowing investigations within the Group and ensuring appropriate follow-up actions, if required.

-Table A

-Significant matters How the AC reviewed these matters Impairment of fixed assets and investment in subsidiaries The AC considered the approach and methodology used by management in determining the recoverable amount of fixed assets and investment in subsidiaries.
+Table A Significant matters How the AC reviewed these matters Impairment of fixed assets and investment in subsidiaries The AC considered the approach and methodology used by management in determining the recoverable amount of fixed assets and investment in subsidiaries.
 The AC was satisfied that the approach and methodology used by management in this process was appropriate.
-Impairment of fixed assets and investment in subsidiaries were also areas of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2018.
+Impairment of fixed assets and investment in subsidiaries were also areas of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2019.
 Impairment of goodwill and intangible assets (including brands) The AC considered the approach and methodology used by management in determining the recoverable amount of goodwill and intangible assets (including brands).
 The AC was satisfied that the approach and methodology used by management in this process was appropriate.
-Impairment of goodwill and intangible assets (including brands) were also areas of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2018.
-Accounting for acquisition of investment in Vinamilk The AC considered the judgement and estimates applied by management in determining the allocation of the purchase price to the fair value of the identifiable assets acquired and liabilities assumed.
-The AC was satisfied that the judgement and estimates applied by management were reasonable.
-The accounting for acquisition of investment in Vinamilk was also an area of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2018.
+Impairment of goodwill and intangible assets (including brands) were also areas of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2019.

-The AC also meets with internal audit and KPMG in each case, without the presence of management at least once a year to obtain feedback on the competency and adequacy of the finance function, to review the assistance given by the Company's management to internal and external auditors and to ascertain if there are any material weaknesses or control deficiencies in the Group's financial reporting and operational systems.
-In addition, updates (if any) on changes in accounting standards and treatment are prepared by KPMG and periodically circulated to members of the AC.
+The AC also meets with internal audit and KPMG in each case, without the presence of management at least once a year, to obtain feedback on the competency and adequacy of the finance function, to review the assistance given by the Company's management to internal and external auditors and to ascertain if there are any material weaknesses or control deficiencies in the Group's financial reporting and operational systems.
+In addition, updates (if any) on changes in accounting standards and treatment are prepared by KPMG and circulated to members of the AC.